oddbird/cascading-color-system/README.md

 - `[data-ccs-input="contrast"]`:
   Allow users to adjust the contrast range

-Themes can also use the `[data-ccs-field]` on wrappers, to show and hide inputs/labels directly in the CSS based on a given theme.
+Themes can also use `[data-ccs-field]` attributes with the values above, to show and hide inputs/labels based on a given theme.
-For example, a high-contrast theme might not accept `contrast` input:
+For example, a high-contrast theme might not accept user `contrast` input:

 ```scss
 [data-ccs-theme="contrast"] {